Preciousomonze/woocommerce-phone-validator/readme.txt

 1. Woocommerce billing phone field includes a flag

 2. Error shown to user when an invalid phone number is submitted on checkout

+3. Error show to user when an invalid phone number is submitted on the billing address edit page